ChauhanVinit/demo-Repo/README.md

 # demo-Repo
-This is my First Gir repository.
+This is my First GiT repository.